-Prerequisite: May be required.
-Corequisite: May be required.
-Advisory: May be required.
 This seminar is for able students who wish to extend their knowledge of literature, language and culture through small group discussion.
 Subject matter may concern the work of one author or the literary or cultural characteristics of a particular movement or period.
-Fees may be required - PAYABLE AT REGISTRATION.